JeodC/PortMaster-Descent/addons/descent2/README.md

 ## Missions
 Descent Maximum is the PS1 version of Descent 2.
 Rather than a straight port, it contains 36 new levels.
 Descent: Vertigo is an extension of the original Descent 2 campaign.
 Place in `descent2/data/missions`.

+## Shareware
+In the `shareware` folder you'll find the Descent 2 demo files.
+These contain the first three levels of the game.
+Version differences are explained and showcased at [The Cutting Room Floor](https://tcrf.net/Proto:Descent_II_(PC)).

 ## Additional Add-Ons
 Missions can be found and downloaded from [Descent Mission Archive](https://sectorgame.com/dxma/)